timjzee/indeep-demonstrator/README.md

 ## Software

 Make sure the laptop is connected to the Radboud Network (through eduVPN Client, shortcut on the desktop).
+See instructions below if you do not have access to Radboud Network over VPN.

 Open up two Command Prompt windows.
 One will run the client-side application and the other will run the server-side application